McNubn/project2020/README.md

 * [Seaborn](https://seaborn.pydata.org/)

 ### DataCamp
 In order to support the content covered in this module, I've also been conducting a lot of study on Datacamp.com.
-Data Camp is an online learning platform specifically aimed at Data Analysts and Data Scientists, and covers a wide range of subjects involve SQL, Python and R. It is therefore through many of the following courses that I learned how to apply various plots, slices and loops in my code:
+DataCamp is an online learning platform specifically aimed at Data Analysts and Data Scientists, and covers a wide range of subjects involve SQL, Python and R. It is therefore through many of the following courses that I learned how to apply various plots, slices and loops in my code:
 * [Introduction to Data Science in Python](https://learn.datacamp.com/courses/introduction-to-data-science-in-python)
 * [Intermediate Python](https://learn.datacamp.com/courses/intermediate-python)
 * [Python Data Science Toolbox Part 1](https://learn.datacamp.com/courses/python-data-science-toolbox-part-1)